aweager/mux-api/README.md

 Retrieving data:
 - _show_: displays one or more values in a way appropriate for interactive use
 - _get_: gets a value without trailing newline (like `echo -n`)
+- _resolve_: for local values, inherits non-existent keys upward from lower scopes, and reports the resolved value
 - _has_: succeeds if the key exists, fails otherwise
 - _list_: prints a list of keys separated by newlines